delphes/delphes.github.io/md/workbook/modules.md

   - RadiusMax
   - HalfLengthMax

 RadiusMax and HalfLengthMax can be used to keep decay products of the long-lived particles.
 If the decay products appear between Radius and RadiusMax or between HalfLength and HalfLengthMax, then they are kept in the OutputArray collection.
-These particles aren't propagated.
-They aren't used for electron/muon/charged particle identification.
+These particles are not propagated.
+They are not used for electron/muon/charged particle identification.
 They can only create energy deposits in the calorimeters.

 ## PdgCodeFilter